-Yes, it is based on the Independent Government Estimate (IGE) and must match the RWA authorized amount to within a dollar.
+Yes, it is based on the GSA Cost Estimate or Independent Government Estimate (IGE) and must match the RWA authorized amount to within a dollar.
 For large lease projects, PBS must have an SCE that breaks out the RWA costs from the overall lease project costs.

 An SCE is required for each RWA; thus, costs must be able to be separated.